thiagobruch/amazon_shopping_list_scrape/README.md

 docker run -d \
   --name amazon-scraper \
   -e AMZ_LOGIN='<YOUR_AMAZON_EMAIL>' \ # your email address used to login at amazon in this format 'email@email.com' including single quotes.
-  -e AMZ_PASS='<YOUR_AMAZON_PASSORD>' \ # your passord used to login at amazon in this format 'mypassword1234' including single quotes.
+  -e AMZ_PASS='<YOUR_AMAZON_PASSORD>' \ # your password used to login at amazon in this format 'mypassword1234' including single quotes.
   -e AMZ_SECRET='<YOUR_OTP_APP_SECRET>' \ # your OTP App Secret in this format 'mypassword1234' including single quotes.
 More instructions below.
   -e HA_WEBHOOK_URL='<HOME_ASSISTANT_WEBHOOK_URL' \ # your Home Assistant Webhook URL including single quotes.
 More instructions below. amazon-scrape-tb
 ```

 ## Extra - Clear Alexa Shopping List
-Because this is a one way sync (from Aamazon Shopping List to Home Assistant), I have an automation that clear Amazon Shopping list every night at midnight.
+Because this is a one way sync (from Amazon Shopping List to Home Assistant), I have an automation that clear Amazon Shopping list every night at midnight.
 Here is the Automation in YAML:

 ```